PhrozenIO/PowerRemoteDesktop/README.md

 * Center virtual desktop glitch fixed.
 * Handshake calls (auth + session / worker negociation) will now timeout to avoid possible dead locks.
 * Virtual Desktop Form can now be set always on top of other forms.
+* Server finally use secure string to handle password-authentication.

 ### List of ideas and TODO